Frostn1/Silver-Project/README.md

 export raw
 ```

-Which will export to .json, .yaml. txt files:
+Which will export to .json, .yaml .txt files:
 ```json
 // Person.json
 {